 So..back to the prep of this soup stock recipe.
-In the morning, once the soup stock is simmering ready in the slow cooker, then I will just pack everything away in bags and freeze , and that is how I get really healthy ‘instant’ meals like chicken noodle soup and chicken porridge whenever I or my family feel like it.
+In the morning, once the soup stock is simmering ready in the slow cooker, then I will just pack everything away in bags and freeze, and that is how I get really healthy comfort meals like chicken noodle soup and chicken porridge whenever I or my family feel like it.

 I usually have to make 2 batches of this chicken stock to freeze so that it can last me for a month (or, if you don’t consume this regularly, you have at the very least chicken stock available when someone falls sick and you need to cook ‘comfort’ food).

 The advantages definitely outweigh the time spent.

-I actually feel relieved that I have finally found a chicken stock recipe for keeps as it is hard to find a recipe that uses few ingredients, freezes and heats up well, acts as an agile base for several other meals and most importantly everyone in the family likes – the last condition not an easy feat as any home cook fully well knows.
+I actually feel relieved that I have finally found a chicken stock recipe for keeps as it is hard to find a recipe that uses few ingredients, freezes, easy to heat up , acts as an agile base for several other meals and most importantly everyone in the family likes – the last condition not an easy feat as any home cook is fully aware of!

-In addition, I also use this soup stock to prepare breakfast for my husband before he leaves for work at least once weekly.
-He loves his carbohydrates and must have a carbo dish in the morning for his breakfast (noodles are a particular favorite dish of his!).
-He likes it when I cook this soup to prepare noodles as it is homemade and not too salty ( O !
-I must alert all who are going to act on this recipe to half the recommended fish sauce and salt if a family member has to watch their salt intake – important reminder..heh)
+Sometimes, I also use this soup stock to prepare noodle soup for my husband before he leaves for work at least once weekly.
+He likes it when I cook this soup to prepare noodles as it is homemade and not too salty ( Oh !
+I must alert all who are going to act on this recipe to half the recommended fish sauce and salt if a family member has to watch their salt intake – an important reminder!)

 I must have recommended this recipe to quite a few single friends who live on their own as it is quick, easy and convenient to have at hand (in the freezer) and good for those days when you don’t feel well or don’t feel like eating ‘stall’ bought or ‘da bao’ (takeaway) food !

-Oh yes…I must not forget to mention the shredded chicken marinated in mashed garlic seasoned with salt and black pepper is, to me at least, absolutely divine!
+By the way, the shredded chicken marinated in mashed garlic seasoned with salt and black pepper is, to me at least, absolutely divine!
 The following pictures show how it is prepared –

-This shredded chicken comes in extremely handy as a protein accompaniament to the dishes I had mentioned earlier – it freezes well too!
+This shredded chicken comes in extremely handy as a protein accompaniment to the dishes I had mentioned earlier – it freezes well too!

-So…set aside some time…and be on your way to saving some money (costs calculated below),saving more time and therefore sanity, and if you profess to be a full-time mum like myself,like all mums, to remember to be good to yourself – cos preparing this meal means that your family members can easily whip up a meal for themselves too!!
+So, plan ahead and be on your way to saving some money (costs calculated below), time and therefore sanity!
+It’s a stock your family members can easily use to whip up a meal for themselves too!!

 (I will always strive to provide the cost per meal at every recipe blog I write – after all we are money savers here :))